-ANAO is AUSTRAC's external auditor.
+The Australian National Audit Office (ANAO) is AUSTRAC's external auditor.
 In relation to the ANAO's financial statements and performance audits of AUSTRAC the committee will:

-- be exposed to planned ANAO financial and performance audit coverage - monitor management's responses to all ANAO financial statements management letters and performance audit reports, including the implementation of audit recommendations - provide advice to the CEO on action to be taken on significant issues raised in relevant ANAO reports - invite a representative of the ANAO to attend committee meetings as an observer, and - meet privately with the ANAO, as appropriate.
+- Be exposed to planned ANAO financial and performance audit coverage - Monitor management's responses to all ANAO financial statements management letters and performance audit reports, including the implementation of audit recommendations - Provide advice to the CEO on action to be taken on significant issues raised in relevant ANAO reports - Invite a representative of the ANAO to attend committee meetings as an observer - Meet privately with the ANAO, as appropriate.

-7.0 Annual work plan
+8. Annual work plan

 The committee will prepare a work plan that outlines the activities to be undertaken to achieve the committee's functions.
-The work plan will include proposed agenda items, agreed meeting dates and will be reviewed at every meeting.
+The work plan will include proposed agenda items, agreed meeting dates and will be reviewed twice a year.
 The work plan will also include any out of session deliberations and advice required to comply with the committee's responsibilities.

-8.0 Reporting
+9. Reporting